 On Mljet island, there are three campsites at the moment.
-Campsite Marina is a small one located in Babino Polje, you can get any info you want sending them a direct message.
-A bit bigger camping ground runned by a family is Lovor, located in Kozarica, very peaceful spot providing a lot of natural shade, equipped with reception, electrical connections, sanitary facilities, hot water and parking.
+Campsite Marina is a small one located in Babino Polje, you can get any info you want by sending them a direct message.
+A bit bigger camping ground runned by a family is Lovor, located in Kozarica, a very peaceful spot providing a lot of natural shade, equipped with reception, electrical connections, sanitary facilities, hot water and parking.
 Insurance is also included, contact them for more info.
-The largest of these three is campsite Mungos, also located in Babino Polje, it has a good capacity, washrooms and showers and many facilities around such as restaurant, exchange office, store etc., contact them for more info.
+The largest of these three is campsite Mungos, also located in Babino Polje, it has a good capacity, washrooms and showers and many facilities around such as restaurant, exchange office, store, etc., contact them for more info.

 Mljet hiking trails